Jais000/Community/README.md

 You can even start a business with little to no effort.
 You can merge communities for super communities.
 The possibilities are endless.

+Get ready economists, this will be a fun one.
+What will be the impact of the precipitous increase in outing size and frequency!?
+Bars, movie theaters, musicians, and dining locations will now be serving hundreds to thousands by what unit of time?
+All of those transactions!
+Will they evolve?
+How?
+What is the impact on this economy?
+How much money can an influencer make, hosting events with this level of ease?
+How many people will this pull in?